-SSI supports a large number of talented musicians from refugee backgrounds, or who are seeking asylum, who are keen to perform.
+SSI supports a large number of talented musicians from refugee and asylum seeker backgrounds, who are keen to perform.
 SSI has facilitated music showcases, such as performances at festivals, local government events, and at SSI events, including Community Kitchen, Harmony Day celebrations, Volunteer Week, and the New Beginnings Refugee Arts & Culture Festival.

 Skills development workshops